Spirulina’s a blue-green algae that grows in tropical locations like Hawaii and central Africa – anywhere reasonably close to the equator.

 A lot of people are apprehensive about eating spirulina once they find out that it’s an algae that grows on top of ponds.
 A lot of these apprehensive people find themselves dismantling that prejudice once they learn about how fascinating this plant is.

 First off, spirulina is almost seventy percent protein.
 That’s an absurd ratio of protein – comparable to beef and chicken.
 Not only that, but spirulina comes packed with a whole bunch of vitamins and nutrients that you wouldn’t naturally obtain from eating meat.
 Most commercial meats won’t reach a protein content of even thirty percent.
-The quality of spirulina’s protein is also unmatchable – the plant contains all of the essential amino acids that the human body requires.
+The quality of the protein from spirulina is also unmatchable – the plant contains all of the essential amino acids that the human body requires.

 Spirulina is quite an interesting colour – a cross between blue and green that is rarely seen anywhere else in the plant kingdom.
 This peculiar shade is caused by phycocyanin, which is an uncommon pigment.
 Phycocyanin also happens to be responsible for a large portion of spirulina’s unique nutritional profile.

-Spirulina’s packed with antioxidants, which help dispatch free radicals.
+Spirulina is packed with antioxidants, which help dispatch free radicals.
 Free radicals are the cause of a number of diseases, including cancer, and are formed when an atom is missing an electron from its outer shell.
 This atom will steal an electron from a nearby atom, causing instability and creating a destructive chain reaction.

 Spirulina matches – or even beats – the top providers of calcium, vitamin E, and vitamin B12 – milk, wheat germ, and raw liver, respectively.
 The fact that one plant can overshadow so many other ‘superfoods’ makes spirulina very unique.